Skip to main content

 Every social media guru, marketing coach, and content strategist has repeated the same advice for years: post every day.
 The logic seems sound.
 More content means more chances to be seen.
 More visibility means more customers.
 And if you skip a day, the algorithm punishes you.

 This advice was designed for social media feeds.
 Instagram, Facebook, TikTok, and LinkedIn all use engagement-based algorithms that reward recency and frequency.
 When a human scrolls a feed, your post from three hours ago competes with hundreds of others.
 Posting daily does increase the odds that a follower sees at least one of your posts that week.
+Markets fill fast.
+Check your territory availability.

 The Core Misconception

 Social media algorithms reward frequency because they need fresh content to fill feeds.
 AI search platforms reward authority because they need accurate answers to fill responses.
 These are fundamentally different systems with fundamentally different priorities.
 What works for one actively harms performance on the other when it comes at the expense of depth and substance.
+Your first step: free AERO Blind Spot Scan.

 The real question is not whether posting every day helps AI find your business.
 The real question is whether the time you spend creating daily content could be invested in something AI actually values.
 The data suggests most businesses are making the wrong trade-off.